Rudimenti di disegno

 I.) INTERVALS_Navigating space using the triumvirate of Intervals, Intersections, and Interlocks.

 M.) MASS_The mass conception and organization of forms.
 (Rotation & Orientation)

 E.) EMPHASIS_Empathy with the Universal Truths.
 The empirical ordering of design elements.
 (Proportion, Position & Prominence) Atmospheric Perspective

-T.) TRANSLATE_Translating the three-dimensional universe into a two-dimensional visual idiom that your viewer can relate to.
+T.) TRANSLATION_Creating the illusion of volume on a flat surface.
+Giving you viewer the most relevant inFORMation about the object being translated into the visual language.
 If the viewer doesn’t understand what you are trying to say you are talking to yourself (

 - * ‘Perception is not a passive recording of all that is in front of the eyes, but is a continuous judgement of scale and colour/value relationships.’ – Johannes Itten – (1983)